 But what happens when we go travelling in Nepal for two months?

 Most of the gear listed here is totally impractical on the road.
 At least for my level of production.
 Even the gimbal is a pain in the neck, weighing much more than a drone and occupying an awkward amount of space to pack.
 My first serious efforts to film quality content on the road were with the LUMIX S5 instead of the S1H.
-It’s much lighter, uses the same L-mount lenses, and still features powerful features such as VLOG and dual native-ISO for low light captures.
+It’s much lighter, uses the same L-mount lenses, yet still delivers powerful features such as VLOG and dual native-ISO for low light captures.
 It’s a mini-S1H and it’s marvellous.
 The stabilisation inside the camera was very good too.

 But switching from studio to travel requires a totally different mind set.